-- 2.15 As explained above, we will consider and review the potential impacts of a policy intervention throughout a project.
+- 2.16 As explained above, we will consider and review the potential impacts of a proposed intervention throughout a project.
 We will decide on the appropriate form and content of an impact assessment on a case-by-case basis.
-This will depend on the nature of the policy intervention we are considering, our relevant statutory obligations, and what we consider to be proportionate in the circumstances. - Our principal duty is to further the interests of citizens and consumers, where appropriate by promoting competition.
-To fulfil this duty, an impact assessment will generally: - specify the outcome we want to achieve, in some cases balancing multiple objectives; - identify the impacts of a policy on the interests of particular groups of consumers, citizens and other stakeholders; - identify any impacts it could have on competition or the wider market; - identify and, where appropriate, quantify the costs and benefits we expect the policy to have; - assess the key potential risks of the policy; and where appropriate - consider how the success of the policy might be monitored or evaluated.
+This will depend on the nature of the policy intervention we are considering, our relevant statutory obligations, and what we consider to be proportionate in the circumstances. - 2.17 Our principal duty is to further the interests of citizens and consumers, where appropriate by promoting competition.8 In doing so, we must have regard to relevant matters identified in the Communications Act.9 These include considering the desirability of promoting competition and encouraging investment and innovation in relevant markets, where relevant.10 To fulfil our duties, an impact assessment will generally: - a) specify the outcome we want to achieve, in some cases balancing multiple objectives; - identify the general impacts of a proposal on citizens and consumers as well as impacts on the industries we regulate and any impacts on specific groups of persons; - c) identify any impacts the proposal could have on competition or the wider market; - d) identify and, where possible and proportionate, quantify the costs and benefits we expect the proposal to have; - e) assess the key potential risks of the proposal; and

-&lt;sup>5 See section 3(1) of the Communications Act.
-Section 3(4) of the Communications Act explains that we must have regard to the various matters identified in that sub-section in performing our duties, as appear to us to be relevant in the circumstances.
+8 See section 3(1) of the Communications Act.

+9 Section 3(4) of the Communications Act explains that we must have regard to the various matters identified in that sub-section in performing our duties, as appear to us to be relevant in the circumstances.
+The Online Safety Bill, as currently drafted, will also insert a new sub-section 4A into section 3 of the Communications Act and require us to have regard to the various matters identified in that sub-section, as appear to us to be relevant in the circumstances.